-At Holy Trinity CE (A) Primary School we plan our curriculum in three phases, long, medium and short term, although for maths and English the focus is on medium and short term planning.
-Assessment and tracking of our curriculum is through Target Tracker, which all class teachers use to inform their planning through information used from the assessments of the children's learning.
-In November 2016, we introduced "The Power of Reading" into our curriculum and this is now a large part of our English Curriculum, although phonics, spelling, punctuation and grammar are also taught largely discretely.
+At Holy Trinity CE (A) Primary School we plan our curriculum in three phases, long, medium and short term, although for maths and English the focus is on medium and short-term planning.
+Assessment and tracking of our curriculum is through Target Tracker, which all class teachers use to inform their planning through information gained from the assessments of the children's learning.
+In our English curriculum we follow "The Power of Reading" curriculum, although phonics, spelling, punctuation and grammar are also taught largely discretely.